Animal Welfare and Outdoor Gear

 Responsible Down Standard (RDS)

-The RDS label certifies that the down and feathers in products like sleeping bags and outerwear came from ducks and geese that were treated well.
+The RDS label certifies that the down and feathers in products like sleeping bags and outerwear came from ducks and geese that were treated according to leading animal welfare standards.
 While down is a byproduct of the food industry, this standard bans cruel practices, like live plucking and force feeding.

 RDS certification also requires that ducks and geese are cared for according to the five freedoms of animal welfare: